rabbibotton/clog/MACOS.md

 ## Installing Common Lisp + Emacs + Slime on MacOS (all platforms)

-1. Install Emacs for Msc OS from - https://emacsformacosx.com/
+1. Install Emacs for Mac OS from - https://emacsformacosx.com/

 2. [optional] Add Emacs to your system's path by creating a file /etc/paths.d/emacs with: